 For anywhere you go, reach out to your network.
-You never know who you may find - an old friend from years back, a relative you’ve never met before or a friend of the family.
-Post on your social media channels about where you’re headed.
-Ask around and talk about your trip to determine if any friends or family members have connections there.
-The most meaningful experiences are the ones that happen with other people!
+You never know who you may find - an old friend from years back, a relative you’ve never met before or a friend of the family, who has a connection to the destination you’ll be traveling in.

-Drink the tap water (if it’s safe).
+Drink the tap water (if it’s safe)

 When you can’t safely drink the water, there’s so much more to think about, like running out of water, or how much water to buy or how much water can you physically carry back to where you’re staying.

 In Europe and Israel you can safely drink the water that comes out of the tap, no matter what.
 After traveling in Asia and Central America for five years, this came as a pleasant type of culture shock to me!

 In all honesty, this was a fine scenario because most of the winter months, my apartment was so cold that I wanted to warm up with hot water!
 I would add tea, lemon and ginger to make it taste better.

 Some places are a pleasant oasis for drinkable water, namely Medellin and Bogota, Colombia, where you can safely drink tap water and it even tastes pretty okay.
 In these places, it’s smart to pack a reusable water bottle in your luggage in order to minimize plastic.

-Buy local brands and locally-grown produce as snacks.
+Buy local brands and locally-grown produce as snacks

 What’s better than trying new foods?
 Nothing!
 We love trying the ‘local stuff’ when we travel, whether it’s local tamarind candy from Mexican drugstores (only $0.30!) or dried coconut sweets in Colombia (roughly the same price tag, at $0.31 for one!).